 - Marked erythema and soreness, especially on the the tongue.

-- Often follows oral thrush.
+- It often follows oral thrush.

-- Common after oral antibiotics.
+- It is common after oral antibiotics.

 - Chronic erythematous oral candidiasis (denture stomatitis or chronic atrophic oral candidiasis):

-- Redness of the denture-bearing area - rarely also soreness.
+- Redness of the denture-bearing area - rarely, also soreness.

-- Common in denture users.
+- It is common in denture users.

 - Chronic plaque-like oral candidiasis (chronic hyperplastic oral candidiasis):

 - Persistent firm, white plaques on the cheek or tongue, that are not easily removed.

 - It is most common in smokers and men aged >30 years.